 No need to have a girl/boyfriend to be able to get on a date.
 Eat together with your friends!
 On our Fridates, we actually dinner together.
 If opportunity permits, we agree to have the same dish and share tips on how we prepared our meal (or where we ordered them).
-On our previous meetings, we had Barbecue Night, Milk Tea Meeting, and Samgyupsal Online!
+In our previous meetings, we had Barbecue Night, Milk Tea Meeting, and Samgyupsal Online!

 - Faith Sharing

 More than anything else, I hope that your online meetings also give you time not only to talk, but most importantly, to pray for each other.
-Every week we assign a prayer leader who introduces us various ways of praying.
+Every week we assign a prayer leader who introduces us to various ways of praying.

 Once we had a song reflection, then we had a guided Eightfold Path meditation, Bible verse sharing, and Virtual Friendship Bond Prayer.
 Even a simple prayer for each other will do.

-More than anything else, we have to establish our online community in order to support each other these trying times.
-We have to normalize conversations with regards to mental health because suppressed feelings can lead into anxiety… or worse.
+More than anything else, we have to establish our online community in order to support each other during these trying times.
+We have to normalize conversations with regards to mental health because suppressed feelings can lead to anxiety… or worse.
 Remember that: What you can’t say owns you; what you hide controls you.

 Let’s be there for each other!
 Plan your Fridates with friends now!